kalpetros/projects/conference_organization_app/README.md

 ```
 You should only do this for local testing purposes, in which case you can ignore the warning banner displayed in the browser.

-## Design decisions

-#### What were your design choises for session and speaker implementation?
+#### What were your design choices for session and speaker implementation?
+(Task 1&2)

-The first design decision I took is to model my endpoints (session, speaker) as children of Conference.

-Also when a user creates a session it is mandatory to include the session's name, type and its speaker because logically a session without those attributes could not exist.
+The Session class(kind) has the following properties:

+1. name:
+2. highlights
+3. speakers:
+4. duration:
+5. typeOfSession:
+6. date:
+7. startTime:

+The Speaker class(kind) has only the property **name**.

+I've implemented the following endpoints:

+1. getConferenceSessions:
+2. getConferenceSessionsByType:
+3. getSessionsBySpeaker:
+4. createSession:

 #### Think about other types of queries that would be useful for this application.
 Describe the purpose of 2 new queries and write the code that would perform them.

-Some usesful queries would be session by type and by speaker in a user's wishlist where the user can filter all the sessions in his wishlist to return the sessions he wants by their type for example (workshops, lectures) or by their speaker.
+(Task 3)

+#### Query related problem
-#### Let’s say that you don't like workshops and you don't like sessions after 7pm.
+> Let’s say that you don't like workshops and you don't like sessions after 7pm.
 How would you handle a query for all non-workshop sessions before 7pm?
 What is the problem for implementing this query?
 What ways to solve it did you think of?

-The problem is with NDB.
-With NDB you can query for items for a given date but not for a given time. i.e. You can't return sessions before or after 7pm.
-A workaround to this problem is to create a Python function that after quering for all sessions, excluding workshops you split all sessions into days and remove sessions after 7pm in those days.
-Then the function merges the sessions and returns a list of sessions before 7pm.
+#### Add a Task (Task 4)

 [1]: https://developers.google.com/appengine
 [2]: http://python.org